Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: Simulation Experiments

 \subsection{Simulations on AutoRally}

-Finally, to assess the safety improvements brought about by the proposed PCBF and RPCBF, we integrate the HOCBF and the proposed methods with Shield-MPPI~\cite{ShieldMPPI, SCBFMPPI}, and evaluate their performance on AutoRally.
-The~\cref{fig:Autorally_traj} shows that Shield-MPPI using RPCBF generates the safest trajectories, while other controllers generate trajectories that collide and crash more often.
+Finally, to assess the safety improvements brought about by the proposed (R)\gls{pcbf}, we integrate the \glsshort{hocbf} and the proposed methods with Shield-MPPI~(SMPPI)~\cite{ShieldMPPI, SCBFMPPI}, and test them on AutoRally. \Cref{fig:Autorally_traj} shows that SMPPI using~\gls{rpcbf} generates the safest trajectories.
 The statistics of the safety performance of the controllers are shown in~\cref{Table: PerformanceComparison}.